 The third menu item provides navigation to employment related information that demonstrates to potential employers, my abilities to succeed in many work environments!

-The next seven menu items on the vertical side menu provide navigation to my dossier, web design projects, web links, interests, etc. The last menu items are hyperlinks to my chatroom, blog, and calendar.
+The next four menu items on the vertical side menu provide navigation to my dossier, web design projects, web links, interests, etc.

-I am a recent graduate from a respected, brick and mortar technical college, earning an Associates in Applied Sciences in Computer Technology, completed with a grade point average of 3.86!
+I am a recent graduate from Tri-County Technical College, Pendleton, South Carolina, earning an Associates in Applied Sciences Degree in Computer Technology, completed with a grade point average of 3.86!

 I initially began my Civil Engineering, Computer Science, and Drafting career in earnest while employed as an apprentice draftsman (pen and paper on vellum and mylar) in the Architectural, Land Surveying and Civil Engineering fields.
 It was my fervent interest in the Architecture, Land Surveying and Civil Engineering disciplines that introduced me to the first personal computers capable of running CADD and engineering software in the middle-eighties.